MrPatesz/fitness-time-v2/README.md

 ### Environment Variables

-- Add a '.env' file in the project root directory.
+- Add a `.env` file in the project root directory.
-- '.env.example' file shows what variables are needed.
+- `.env.example` file shows what environment variables are needed.
 - Fill environment variables with API keys from Database and Services.

 ### Install Dependencies